 - 3. Punch down dough.
 Turn onto a lightly floured surface; divide and shape into 30 balls.
 Place 2 in. apart on greased baking sheets.
 Cover with kitchen towels; let rise in a warm place until doubled, 30-45 minutes.
 Preheat oven to 375°.

 - 4. Using a sharp knife, cut a cross on top of each bun.
 In a small bowl, whisk egg yolk and water; brush over tops.
-Bake 15-20 minutes or until golden brown.
+Bake for 15-20 minutes or until golden brown.
 Remove from pans to wire racks to cool slightly.

 - 5. For icing, in a small bowl, mix confectioners' sugar and enough milk to reach desired consistency.
 Pipe a cross on top of each bun.
 Serve warm.
 Yield: 2-1/2 dozen.

 1 bun equals 171 calories, 3 g fat (2 g saturated fat), 28 mg cholesterol, 145 mg sodium, 31 g carbohydrate, 1 g fiber, 4 g protein.